Biotechnology Faculty & Staff

 Dr. Tod Fairbanks is a tenured professor of Science Biotechnolgy at Palm Beach State College.
 He is also 38-year veteran of the healthcare industry.
 Professor Fairbanks received three degrees from the University of Vermont (UVM): B.S., Medical Technology; M.S., Botany (algal cell biology); M.Ed., Foundations of Education.
 He began his career as a medical technologist/supervisor/clinical instructor at the Medical Center Hospital of Vermont/UVM, Burlington, Vermont and then moved to an Assistant/Associate Professor position in Laboratory Sciences at the University of Illinois at the Medical Center, Chicago.
 He received his Ph.D. in Immunology from Rush University, Chicago and subsequently moved to Abbott Diagnostics at Abbott Laboratories, North Chicago where he worked on new worldwide diagnostic products.
 From Abbott, Dr. Fairbanks moved into the pharmaceutical industry including Bristol-Myers Squibb, Pharmacia and Pfizer, where he worked for the last 17 years in global marketing research, competitive intelligence, global new product development, global marketing, corporate development (Mergers & Acquisitions) and finally, oncology licensing.
 The licensing position included evaluations of several hundred biotech and university partnering opportunities per year.
 Most of his pharmaceutical experience involves oncology and pharmacogenomics.

-Dr. Becky A. Mercer is the Director of Biotechnology Programs and STEM Education at Palm Beach State College.
+Dr. Becky A. Mercer is the Associate Dean of Academic Affairs, Palm Beach Gardens Campus and Adjunct Biotechnology Professor.
 Dr. Mercer earned her Ph.D. in Metabolic Sciences from the Department of Molecular Medicine at Columbia University in New York City.
 During her graduate studies, she investigated cellular and genetic mechanisms involved in pulmonary emphysema and lung cancer, using mice, rabbits and guinea pigs, cell-based assays, and human lung biopsies.
 Her work has been published extensively in peer-reviewed scientific journals and presented at international conferences.

 Dr. Mercer began her science career as an undergraduate research assistant in Los Angeles at the University of Southern California’s Neurosciences Department and in the USC Dental School, investigating mechanisms of bone remodeling, osteoporosis, and cell development, publishing her first scientific manuscript in 1998.
 Dr. Mercer served as a Senior Research Associate at Telios Pharmaceutics in San Diego, CA and as an Editor at the Journal of Clinical Investigation.
 After grad school, Dr. Mercer came to Florida to pursue post-doctoral training in the Department of Cancer Biology at Scripps Florida, where she was a part of a research team that identified a novel protein involved in cAMP-activated gene transcription.
 After completing and publishing her postdoctoral work, Dr. Mercer was invited to join Scripps’ High Throughput Screening group as the Associate Scientific Project Manager where she assisted in securing projects to identify novel chemical probes as part of an $80 million grant from the National Institutes of Health (NIH).
 Dr. Mercer holds a Certificate in Project Management from Florida Atlantic University and is a Director at Ocean Ridge Biosciences, a Palm Beach Gardens-based genomics company.
 Dr. Mercer is an active member of several Palm Beach County economic and education committees, non-profits, and school advisory boards, and has developed teacher professional development, high school internships, and community STEM programs.